 Like TVs, monitors have been getting bigger and bigger over the past few years.
 Higher resolution screens have driven the demand for larger monitors, and 27" has emerged as one of the most popular sizes.
-This size monitor strikes a good balance between screen real estate and desk real estate, and whether you are displaying older 1080p content or playing the latest 4k games, it will look good.
+This size of monitor strikes a good balance between screen real estate and desk space, and whether you are displaying older 1080p content or playing the latest 4k games, it will look good.

 If you want to take advantage of the latest technology and highest definition videos, the LG 27UK650 is the best 27 inch 4k monitor we have reviewed so far.
 The high-resolution screen makes it even easier to get more done, and the included LG software can split the screen into multiple virtual monitors, making it even easier to multitask.

-The LG 27UK650 supports HDR, but unfortunately, there isn't much advantage to using it as it can't get very bright in HDR and has a limited color gamut.
-It has a lower 60 Hz refresh rate that might disappoint some gamers, but overall it is a good 4k monitor that should please most people.
+This monitor supports HDR, but unfortunately, there isn't much advantage to using it as it can't get very bright in HDR and has a limited color gamut.
+It has a lower 60Hz refresh rate that might disappoint some gamers, but overall it's a good 4k monitor that should please most people.

 If you would prefer to make your own decision, here is the list of all of our monitor reviews.
 Be careful not to get too caught up in the details.
 Most monitors are good enough to please most people, and the things we fault monitors on are often not noticeable unless you really look for them.